 - Committee Chairperson: Scott A. Sauer, Assistant General Manager for Operations at the Southeastern Pennsylvania Transportation Authority (SEPTA)

 - Committee Vice-Chairperson: Pamela M. Fischhaber, Ph.D., P.E., WSO-CSS, Deputy Director for Public Safety and Chief of the Rail/Transit Safety Section for the Colorado Public Utilities Commission

 Scott and Pamela will serve in these positions effective immediately, and subject to final approval by the Department Secretary.
 We extend our appreciation to these individuals for their commitment to serve.

 Nationwide, public transportation is one of the safest modes of transportation, with more than 2.5 million people boarding transit vehicles in the United States each day.
 Transit agencies have fewer fatalities and injuries than does any other mode of transportation.
 Following a period in the early 2000s, the safety record of the transit industry started to deteriorate.
 TRACS was one of many initiatives FTA implemented to improve transit safety.
 In November 2009, the Transportation Secretary authorized the establishment of TRACS.

 TRACS provides advice and recommendations to the FTA Administrator regarding transit safety issues.
 TRACS does not make determinations of fact or policy.
 The level of expertise and balanced viewpoints of the committee enables early identification of potential problem areas and accelerated corrective actions, thereby creating greater safety and public confidence in the nation's public transportation systems.

-The FTA Administrator, on behalf of the Secretary of Transportation, will name an Executive Director for the committee who will also serve as the designated federal official responsible for ensuring compliance with the requirements of Federal Advisory Committee Act.
+The FTA Administrator, on behalf of the Secretary of Transportation, will name an Executive Director for the committee who will also serve as the designated federal official responsible for ensuring compliance with the requirements of the Federal Advisory Committee Act.

 Notices and Participation